raffitz/huawei_p9lite_case/README.md

-# bq Aquaris A4.5 mockup
+# bq Aquaris A4.5 Case

-Mockup to be used in the development of a case
+A case for the bq Aquaris A4.5 smartphone, made in OpenSCAD